patternfly/patternfly-react/packages/react-core/src/components/Menu/examples/Menu.md

 ### With drilldown

 Use a drilldown menu to contain different levels of menu items.
 When a parent menu item (an item that has a submenu of children) is selected, the menu is replaced with the children items.

-A header displays the name of the parent, with the option to go back one level.
+- To indicate that a menu contains a drilldown, use the `containsDrilldown` property.
+- To indicate the path of drilled-in menu item ids, use the `drilldownItemPath` property.
+- Pass in an array of drilled-in menus with the `drilledInMenus` property.
+- Use the `onDrillIn` and `onDrillOut` properties to contain callbacks for drilling into and drilling out of a submenu, respectively.

 ```ts file="./MenuWithDrilldown.tsx" isBeta
 ```

-### Initially drilled in menu
+### Initially drilled-in menu

-To render an initially drilled-in menu, the `menuDrilledIn`, `drilldownPath`, and `activeMenu` states must be set to an initial state.
-The `menuHeights` state must also be set, defining the height of the root menu.
-The `setHeight` function passed into the `onGetMenuHeight` property must also account for updating heights, other than the root menu, as menus drill in and out of view.
+To render an initially drilled-in menu, the `drilldownItemPath`, `drilledInMenus`, and `activeMenu` properties must be set to default values.

+When starting from a drilled-in state, the `onGetMenuHeight` property must define the height of the root menu.
+As shown in the following example, the value of `onGetMenuHeight` must also account for updating heights as menus drill in and out of view.

 ```ts file="./MenuWithDrilldownInitialState.tsx" isBeta
 ```